 Barking is a natural instinct that dogs exhibit for many reasons.
 Unfortunately, it also one of the most common complaints of dog owners and their neighbors.
 Territorial protection, separation anxiety, anxiety, frustration and exposure to new or unusual sounds, sights or odors are the main reasons why dogs bark.
 The question is how do you get your dog to stop barking?

 The key to prevent barking is to properly socialize your puppy to as many new people, animals, situations and noises as possible during their socialization period (8-16 weeks of age).
 Proper crate training will also aid in reducing anxiety when left alone.
 Barking should only be allowed to alert owners and then be controlled and stopped.
-Unfortunately, if you have an adult dog it’s going to take some behavior training and possibly some training devices to get your dog’s barking under control.
+Unfortunately, if you have an adult dog it’s going to take some behavior training and possibly some training devices which you can learn about in Dog Product Picker’s review guide, to get your dog’s barking under control.

 The key to training your dog to stop barking is to reward the behavior that you want (quiet) and not to give them any kind of attention when they are barking.
 Most people unintentionally reward and reinforce their dog’s bad behavior by allowing the dog indoors, feeding, petting, praising, playing, giving a toy or yelling at the dog to quiet down.